René Just Haüy: French Revolution

 After 1814 Haüy was deprived of his appointments by the Restoration government.
-He spent his final days in poverty, dying in Paris on June 1, 1822 even if "June 3" is systematically reported.
+He spent his final days in poverty, dying in Paris on June 1, 1822, even if "June 3" is systematically reported.
 The confusion in Haüy's death date (June 1 instead of June 3) is an 1823 error by Cuvier, rectified in 1944 by A. Lacroix but still often misreported.

 Recognition

 In 1817, René-Just Haüy was elected an honorary member of the New York Academy of Sciences.

-In 1821, Haüy was elected a foreign member of the Royal Swedish Academy of Sciences.

 His name is the thirteenth inscribed on the south-east side of the Eiffel Tower.

 The mineral Haüyne was named for Haüy in 1807 by Thomas-Christophe Bruun-Neergaard.
 It occurs in silica-deficient igneous rocks in a wide variety of locations.

-The International Mineralogical Association declared 2022 the International Year of Mineralogy which will take place under the patronage of the International Year of Basic Science for Sustainable Development and has been approved by UNESCO in regard of the 200 anniversary of the death of René-Just Haüy, at the Hôtel de Magny of the Jardin des plantes (MNHN), in Paris (France).
-There, several events were scheduled to honor René-Just Haüy: